-We invite public consideration of our views, and we hope for continuing dialogue on the subjects we discuss.
-There is much more to be analyzed and understood about the facts included in our report and about the policy positions declared in our recommendations.
-We hope that our 2014 report will contribute to the ongoing conversation and help to generate public understanding of the many common interests that bind us together as Utahns.
-Please click on the below link to see our report.
+We invite continuing dialogue on the subjects we discuss.
+We hope that our 2015 report will contribute to ongoing discussion and help to generate public understanding of the many common interests that bind us together as Utahns.

 A Declaration of Utah Human Rights

 In recognition that the inherent right of every member of the human family to dignity and respect serves as the foundation of freedom, justice, and tranquility in the state of Utah, as well as the United States of America and the world; and in recognition that this right also frames the shared responsibilities of individuals, organizations, and governments; and inspired by the Declaration of Independence, the Constitution of the United States, and the Universal Declaration of Human Rights, the Utah Citizens’ Counsel (UCC) articulates the following statement of rights as the frame work for UCC policy positions.